Qix-/autotest/README.md

 Autotest is copyright &copy; 2018 by Josh Junon and released under the MIT License.
 Unless otherwise noted, all code included herein is licensed as such.

-Certain functionality included is licensed (and compliant) under the [APSL 2.0](https://opensource.apple.com/apsl) and is noted as such.